Southwest Airlines is the best option for anyone looking to fly or vacation on a budget.

 Literally, all you have to do is sign up for a free account, link your Rapid Rewards account number, search for hotels, and start to earn points after each stay at qualified hotels.

-Literally with some hotel stays, you can earn 8,000 Rapid Reward points which is a one-way ticket!
+With some hotel stays, you can earn 8,000 Rapid Reward points, which is a one-way ticket!

 11. Check the Southwest Magazine for Airport Parking Coupons